trmurakami/mongobd_metasearch/README.md

 Git clone

-Edit inc/config.php
+Edit inc/config.php (edit the name of database and collection in MongoDB)

-Import data with Librecat/Catmandu
+Import data with Librecat/Catmandu to MongoDB (Examples in inc/harvest_oai.sh)

 == Credits ==